nhsuk/nhsuk-frontend/README.md

 # NHS.UK frontend

-NHS.UK frontend contains all the code you need to start building user interfaces for NHS websites and services.
+NHS.UK frontend contains the code you need to start building user interfaces for NHS websites and services.

+You’re welcome to start using it but please be aware that we’re still testing it with NHS.UK teams.
+We expect to release the tested version in early January 2019.

+## Guidance

 Visit the [NHS digital service manual](https://beta.nhs.uk/service-manual) for examples of components and guidance for when to use them.
 If we haven’t yet published guidance on the component you want, please [email us](mailto:service-manual@nhs.net) or get in touch on the [NHS.UK #standards Slack channel](https://nhsuk.slack.com/messages/standards).